charliecalvert/CloudNotes/Assignments/HerokuStarter.md

 sudo apt-get install ruby-full
 </pre>

 On Cloud 9, heroku is already installed.
-But on Pristine Lubunutu you will need to install Heroku.
+But on Pristine Lubuntu you will need to install Heroku.
 The command is simple:

 <pre>
 wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh